Lesser Antilles

 Importance of the Lesser Antilles

 The Lesser Antilles contains many of the Caribbean’s tourism-focused destinations and supports strong regional governance through the Organization of Eastern Caribbean States (OECS).
-These islands are small in size but rich in biodiversity, culture, and strategic maritime position.
+These islands are small in size but rich in biodiversity, culture, and strategic position.